Boilerplate Clauses In Commercial Contracts: Everything You Need to Know

 This clause will indicate that the contract can only be amended upon entering into another written contract that is signed by both parties.
 While this clause isn’t required in a contract, it could be beneficial, particularly for a construction project wherein the project and scope of the work aren’t concrete.
 Therefore, if additional materials are required, more time is needed, or additional costs arise over the course of the construction project, both parties will be aware of the fact that any new terms and provisions must be in writing and signed by both parties.

 This is one of the most important boilerplate clauses in a commercial contract.
 The purpose of the severability clause is to indicate that if any provisions are deemed void or invalid, the entire contract is not also deemed unenforceable.
 Rather, only that term or provision will be removed from the overall contract.

 If you need help learning about boilerplate clauses in a commercial contract, or if you need assistance drafting contractual language regarding such boilerplate clauses, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.